Nominate for the Henry Crown Fellowship

 - Understand the time commitment – We expect 100% participation and we publish our seminar dates in advance.
 Help us by stressing this non-negotiable.
 Offers of “just missing a bit” or “calling in” are not acceptable.
 As Henry Crown Fellows, the bonding process is of utmost importance for each individual and the class as a whole.

-- Understand the project requirement – The Henry Crown Fellowship was designed, yes, to provide a pause that recalibrates, refreshes and inspires; but, equally important, the Fellowship was designed to encourage entrepreneurial thinkers to step up with creative solutions to some of society’s more intractable challenges.
+- Understand the Venture requirement – The Henry Crown Fellowship was designed, yes, to provide a pause that recalibrates, refreshes and inspires; but, equally important, the Fellowship was designed to encourage entrepreneurial thinkers to step up with creative solutions to some of society’s more intractable challenges.

 - Not be “fully-baked” – There are many business people and social entrepreneurs already doing great things for society and we want to create more of these people by finding candidates who need a “nudge” to apply their business acumen and entrepreneurial talents to improve the world.